By Team Indoen

 energy targets and a commitment to achieving net-zero emissions by 2070.
 India

-has already achieved a 24% reduction in emissions intensity between 2005 and2021, showcasing its commitment to sustainable development.
+has already achieved a 24% reduction in emissions intensity between 2005 and 2021, showcasing its commitment to sustainable development.

 Contemporary context: The global divide